Working Principle of Transformer

 Three phase transformer

 • Accuracy Limit & Instrument Security Factor

 We have discussed about the theory of ideal transformer for better understanding of actual elementary theory of transformer.
 Now we will go through the practical aspects one by one of an electrical power transformer and try to draw vector diagram of transformer in every step.
 As we said that, in an ideal transformer; there are no core losses in transformer i.e. loss free core of transformer.
 But in practical transformer, there are hysteresis and eddy current losses in transformer core.

 Theory of Transformer On No-load, and Having No Winding Resistance and No Leakage Reactance of Transformer

-Let us consider one electrical transformer with only core losses.
-That means the it has only core losses but no copper lose and no leakage reactance of transformer.
+Let us consider one electrical transformer with only core losses, which means, it has only core losses but no copper loss and no leakage reactance of transformer.
 When an alternating source is applied in the primary, the source will supply the electric current for magnetizing the core of transformer.
-But this current is not the actual magnetizing current, little bit greater than actual magnetizing current.
-Actually total electric current supplied from the source has two components one is magnetizing current which is merely utilized for magnetizing the core and other component of the source current, is consumed for compensating the core losses in transformer.
-Because of this core loss component, the source current in transformer on no-load condition, supplied from the source as source current is not exactly at 90o lags of supply voltage but it lags behind an angle θ is less than 90o.
+But this current is not the actual magnetizing current, it is little bit greater than actual magnetizing current.
+Actually, total electric current supplied from the source has two components, one is magnetizing current which is merely utilized for magnetizing the core and other component of the source current is consumed for compensating the core losses in transformer.
+Because of this core loss component, the source current in transformer on no-load condition supplied from the source as source current is not exactly at 90° lags of supply voltage, but it lags behind an angle θ is less than 90°.